paritytech/polkadot-launch/README.md

 ### Configuration File

-The required configuration file defines the properties of network you want to set up.
+The required configuration file defines the properties of the network you want to set up.

 The file has two section: `relaychain` and `parachains`.
 You can see an example [here](config.json).